Atharv-16/char-level-text-generation-using-LSTM/README.md

 ...Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n and the same as i can understand to the sense of an ancient and superfering to the strengths. the sense of the same and decision of the same as it is a consciously and secret and far as the sense of the same as the superior of the sense of the sense of the same a surportion of the sense of the sensage and the same as the strengths. the world, and the same a surportion of the same as the same as
 -->

+# Results

 Generating text after epoch: 5

+...Generating with seed: "preface   supposing that truth is a woma"

+Generated:
-...Generating with seed: "preface   supposing that truth is a woma" ...Generated:  n recognized, into man is so the affact itself he can be the former to power, and on the soul of a short that said, is experience of strength, and in the same prisossive and certainly all that it is not experiences to the most really moral sense and superious and conscious of the present itself and to strengths, called that the world, in the strange to the spection of all that the sense, also a st
+>n recognized, into man is so the affact itself he can be the former to power, and on the soul of a short that said, is experience of strength, and in the same prisossive and certainly all that it is not experiences to the most really moral sense and superious and conscious of the present itself and to strengths, called that the world, in the strange to the spection of all that the sense, also a st
 <!--
 ...Temperature: 1.0
 ...Generating with seed: "preface   supposing that truth is a woma"